OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 ### Step 3: Create the app template

-Create an arm template that defines the resources to deploy with the managed application (refer to [mainTemplate.json](mainTemplate.json)).
+Create an ARM template that defines the resources to deploy with the managed application (refer to [mainTemplate.json](mainTemplate.json)).

 If you look at the **mainTemplate.json**, it consists of three main sections: